OverkillGuy/mass-driver/docs/source/scanning.md

 ```

 Note how the test relies on the `massdrive_scan_check` fixture to run scan
 against specific folder.
-This wraps around the `massdrive_scan` fixture.
+This wraps around the `massdrive` fixture.

 ```{note}